ranyitz/rules-manager/README.md

 3. Retrieves the rule content based on the source type
 4. For each configured IDE:
    - Cursor: Copies the rule file to `.cursor/rules/` with the rule name as the filename
-   - Windsurf: Appends or updates the rule content in `.windsurf/.windsurfrules`
 5. Shows installation progress and results for each rule

 ### `list`